-The priority deadline for Fall 2014 applications is December 31, 2013.
+We are currently accepting applications for Fall 2014 on a rolling basis, as space allows.
 Please provide us with your contact information in order to receive updates about our upcoming information sessions.

 All applicants to the graduate degree and certificate programs at Mills College are required to submit the following:

 Graduate Application for Admission: Complete all sections of the application as indicated, including a required two- to three-page Statement of Purpose essay.
 The essay should be typed and double spaced.

 Supplemental Application: Infant mental health students are required to submit a supplemental application for admission, which details additional program-specific admission requirements.

 Application Fee of $50: Payable to Mills College by check or money order, drawn on a U.S. bank.
 Credit cards and electronic checks are accepted for online application submission.
 Cash is not accepted.

 Official Transcripts: One official transcript with grades from each post-secondary institution attended toward receipt of bachelor's degree should be sent directly by each institution to the Office of Graduate Admission.